A waiting period is the amount of time you need to wait before you can claim on services from your health fund.

 The waiting periods for extras cover are set by individual health funds.
 Although they vary, typical waiting periods are:

-- Two months for general dental services and physiotherapy
+- Zero to two months for general dental services and physiotherapy

-- 12 months for major dental procedures such as crowns or bridges
+- Up to 12 months for major dental procedures such as crowns or bridges

 How to find out more

 When you get a quote, download the policy brochure and check the waiting period details.
-Or you can call us on 1800 773 022.
+Or you can call our health insurance health partner iSelect on 13 19 20.